labyrinthinesecurity/silhouette/README.md

 #### --frs option
 This option generates a file called AZURE_FRS.CSV
 This file has 2 columns: spn pid and (role definition id,level) pair represented as rdid:level.
 Level is an integer (1 stands for Management Group level, 2 for Subscription level, 3 for Resource Group level).

-It is a pre-requisite if you want to run the [Azure Fast Fibration Partitioning tool](https://github.com/labyrinthinesecurity/fastFibration) to group your NHIs by fibers.
+It also produces another representation of the same information, as a Graph, in a file called AZGRAPH.CSV.
+This graph is a pre-requisite if you want to run the [Azure Fast Fibration Partitioning tool](https://github.com/labyrinthinesecurity/fastFibration) to group your NHIs by fibers.

 To know more about NHI fibers, check out [this article](https://www.linkedin.com/pulse/taming-nhis-azure-aws-part-2-foundations-christophe-parisel-r6dfe/).